 I chose this because it is the most common standard that everyone is likely to have a monitor for, LCD or CRT types.
 It requires a 25.175MHz pixel clock which is challenging for a breadboard build.

-To mitigate the lack of graphics, the character set includes many box-drawing characters and 64 user-defined characters.
+To mitigate the lack of graphics, the character set includes many box-drawing characters and 64 user-defined characters and, since V1.2 of the firmware, supports pseudo-graphics (see the software page for more details).

 The character set I chose was 8x14 pixels and I left the first 2 lines blank giving an 8x16 character.
 Divide this into 640x480 and you get 80x30 characters.
 This is a common (old) standard and is enough for most purposes.
 I chose to support 16 colours - all VGA monitors are colour and to support 256 colours or more is really a graphics requirement.